BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 While there is no requirement that dCBOR codecs implement support for BigNums ≥ 2^64 (tags 2 and 3), codecs that do support them MUST use regular integer encodings where integers can represent the value.

-## Use of Null as a Map Value

-dCBOR codecs MUST reject `null` as a value in map entries.
-If the encoder API allows placing `null`-valued entries into in-memory maps, it MUST NOT emit a key value pair for such entries at serialization time.
-If the decoder API reads a `null`-valued entry, it MUST return an error.

-The rationale is eliminating the choice over whether to encode a key-value pair where the value is `null` or omit it entirely.

-Of course, `null` still has valid uses, e.g., as a placeholder in position-indexed structures like arrays.
-While of questionable semantics, `null` may also be used as a map key.

 ## API Handling of Maps

 dCBOR APIs SHOULD provide a dCBOR `Map` structure or similar that models the dCBOR canonical key encoding and order.